 Defense of maritime trade is one of the most important responsibilities of a government and its armed forces.
-It pertains to both defensive and offensive employment of one's combat forces to protect commercial ships supporting the economy and/or military forces.
+It pertains to both defensive and offensive employment of one's combat forces to protect commercial ships and other elements of trade that support economic security and military operations.

 Today, there are some maritime and naval experts who assert that in the era of globalization, there will be no major attacks on an enemy's maritime trade.
 According to this reasoning, no belligerent would take such an action due to business related interdependency, and/or because his own trade would suffer considerable losses.
-However, experience shows that, in any significant war, all belligerents will engage in a struggle to destroy/neutralize and defend/protect maritime trade to the greatest degree possible.
-Hence, in any future high-intensity conventional war at sea, both the stronger and the weaker side may be expected to conduct maritime trade warfare in some fashion.
+However, as illustrated during the 2022-2023 conflicts in Ukraine and the Middle East, experience shows that, in any significant war, all belligerents will engage in a struggle to destroy/neutralize and defend/protect maritime trade to the greatest degree possible.
+Hence, in any future high-intensity conventional war at sea, both the stronger and the weaker side may be expected to conduct maritime trade warfare.

 A country that fails to safeguard its seaborne trade may suffer significant economic harm, and its entire war effort may also be crippled.
 Consequently, defense and protection of maritime trade is among a navy's principal operational tasks during high-intensity conventional war.
-However, given limited assets, maritime trade warfare would be a big challenge for the U.S. Navy - or any navy - today.
-To prevail against a peer maritime power in today's contested environments, strategic and operational commanders must fully comprehend and include military and commercial sealift operations and consider other aspects of maritime trade in their planning.
+However, given limited assets, maritime trade warfare can be a big challenge for the U.S. Navy - or any navy - today.
+To prevail against a peer maritime power in today's contested environments, strategic and operational commanders must fully consider military and commercial sealift operations, as well as other aspects of maritime trade, when planning and conducting operations.